pedroanisio/internal.lab.vm.doc-box-53/docs/index.md

 # doc-box-53 Documentation

-Welcome to the documentation for doc-box-53, part of the internal.lab.vm homelab infrastructure.
+Welcome to the documentation for `doc-box-53`, part of the `internal.lab.vm` homelab infrastructure.

 ## Overview

 This VM serves as the central documentation hub for our homelab infrastructure.
-It hosts multiple MkDocs instances using Docker containers, with each container representing documentation for a specific VM or service.
+It hosts multiple `MkDocs` instances using Docker containers, with each container representing documentation for a specific VM or service.

 ## Quick Facts

 - **Hostname**: doc-box-53
-- **IP Address**: 192.168.1.53
+- **IP Address**: 10.10.10.53
 - **Primary Services**: MkDocs Material, Traefik, Watchtower
 - **OS**: Debian 12